 I don’t want to give you the impression it’s impossible to be “aggressive” (from a marketing point of view) without being misleading.

 This apparent dichotomy disappears when we perform as many lab tests as we can afford AND when we carefully choose the words we use on the packaging.
 For example, the term “helps with” and “protects from” are powerful yet regulations compliant.
 Other powerful words are “diminish(ed)”, “plumps”, and “pH balanced formula”.
 These are just examples.
 Depending on your niche, you can find many other powerful words.

 As a general rule when dealing with marketing claims, make sure you consider the following:

 -Evidence of support.

-What are the claims you are currently using or planning to use for your products?
+What are the claims that work the best for your company?
 Comment below!